SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 ### The pitstop

-To enable Jona to handle the pitstop settings in *Assetto Corsa Competizione* fully on izs own, you need to prepare two things beforehand.
+To enable Jona to handle the pitstop settings in *Assetto Corsa Competizione* fully on its own, you need to prepare two things beforehand.
 First you have to follow the instructions in the [update information for Release 2.0](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Update-Notes#release-20), so that the ACC plugin is able to control the Pitstop MFD of *Assetto Corsa Competizione*.
 Second, you need to setup your ACC pitstop strategy in a special way for as many pitstops you expect in the given race (plus some more for a safety margin):

   - Refueling must be set to zero litres for each strategy
   - Each strategy has to use the Dry tyre compound